Today

 The Village & Phil Ochs: Composers Interpret Phil Ochs

-DROM 85 Avenue A, NY
+DROM 85 Avenue A, NY, United States

 Phil Ochs was part of the Greenwich Village folk scene in the 1960s and ‘70s.
 He wrote protest songs in the spirit of Joe Hill and Woody Guthrie, and like Guthrie he was also a poet and journalist.
 His is an enduring legacy.